CARAMBA-Clinic/COST-CHARME/README.md

 In order to create a Docker container we follow the scheme recommended by Phenomenal (for guidance see the dockerized xcms R package: https://github.com/phnmnl/container-xcms).
 First, the required linux and R packages must be installed.
 The provided R scripts (see scripts folder) should be placed in a separate folder which is added to the appropriate folder inside the container and granted execution permission.
 Now, all you need to do in order to wrap your R script in a Docker image is to write a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
 In order to do that, please have a look at the Dockerfile in the example.

-> **Tip:** To do this exercise you can either use the Jupyter notebook terminal or you can SSH into the machine to navigate and manage your structure.
+> **Tip:** To do this exercise you can either use the Jupyter notebook terminal on localhost:8888 or you can SSH into the machine to navigate and manage your structure.

 ```Docker